CathalD/BlueCarbon_Eelgrass_Workshop/README.md

 1. **Learn about blue carbon in Canada** — what it is and why it matters.
 2. **Learn field methods for measuring it** — how to collect and process sediment cores.
-3. **Turn measurements into insight** — convert field data into an understanding of the ecosystem to inform decisions.
+3. **Turn measurements into outputs** — convert field data into carbon analyses to inform decision making.

 > **A good question to start with: How much carbon is stored in the sediment beneath an eelgrass meadow, and how confident are we in that number?**